-- (B) Signs and Advertising.
-The use of any portion of a tower for signs other than a warning or equipment informational signs is prohibited. - (C) Interference of Public Safety Communications.
+1. Tower Lighting.
+A tower shall not be illuminated by artificial means and shall not display strobe lights unless such lighting is specifically required by the Federal Aviation Administration or other state or federal authority for a particular tower.
+When incorporated into the design standards of the tower, light fixtures to illuminate ball fields, parking lots or similar areas may be attached to the tower.
+2. Signs and Advertising.
+The use of any portion of a tower for signs other than a warning or equipment informational signs is prohibited.
+3. Interference of Public Safety Communications.
 No new or existing telecommunication service shall interfere with public safety communications.
 All applications for a conditional use permit for new service shall be accompanied by an intermodulation study which provides the technical evaluation of existing and proposed transmissions and indicates all potential interference problems.
 Before the introduction of a new service or change in existing service, telecommunication providers shall notify the Town Board at least 48 hours in advance of such changes and allow the Town Board to monitor interference levels during the testing process.

-(10) Abandoned or Unused Towers.
+11.13.10 Abandoned or Unused Towers.
 Abandoned, unused towers or portions of towers shall be removed as follows:

-- (A) Timeline.
+1. Timeline.
 All abandoned, unused towers, and associated facilities shall be removed within 12 months of the cessation of operations at the site unless a time extension is approved by the Planning Commission.
-In the event the tower is not removed within 12 months of cessation of operations at the site, the tower and the associated facilities may be removed by the Town Board and the cost of removal assessed against the property. - (B) Unused Portions.
+In the event the tower is not removed within 12 months of cessation of operations at the site, the tower and the associated facilities may be removed by the Town Board and the cost of removal assessed against the property.
+2. Unused Portions.
 Any unused portions of towers above a manufactured connection shall be removed within six months of the time of antenna relocation.
 The replacement of portions of a tower previously removed requires the issuance of a new conditional use permit.

-11.14 Renewable Energy Systems.
+11.14 Renewable Energy Systems